Health Protection (Coronavirus, Restrictions) (All Tiers) (England) Regulations 2020: Reviews and expiry

 The Secretary of State had to review the need for the restrictions every 28 days, and also the applicability of the tier areas every 14 days.

-Areas were moved up ahead of the first formal review date and Matt Hancock said that the data would be reviewed every week hence there being a review on 23 December (coming into effect on Boxing Day).

 The regulations were originally stated to expire at the end of 2 February 2021, later moved to 31 March 2021.
-They were ultimately repealed on 29 March 2021 and replaced by The Health Protection (Coronavirus, Restrictions) (Steps) (England) Regulations 2021.
+They were ultimately repealed on 29 March 2021 and replaced by the Health Protection (Coronavirus, Restrictions) (Steps) (England) Regulations 2021.

 Enforcement

 Breaches of the regulations were offences and could be prosecuted or dealt with by fixed penalty notices with penalties ranging up to £10,000 for repeated violations.

 Inconsistency in application by government officials

 British government staff Christmas parties controversy

 In December 2021, it was reported that a number of social gatherings of United Kingdom government staff had occurred in the run-up to Christmas during the period when the restrictions detailed above were in force.
 The government denied any rules were broken but commenced an investigation into whether any breaches of the rules had occurred.